iPhone 17 Pro Max vs iPhone 14 Pro Max: Main differences to expect

 Performance and Software

-A major leap
+A major leap in performance that will be palpable

 The new device will be powered by none other than the Apple A19 Pro chipset, which will most certainly be a 3nm chipset, although some rumors claim we might see it manufactured on a 2nm node.

-In contrast, the iPhone 14 Pro Max comes with the Apple A16 Bionic, Cupertino's last 4nm mobile chip used on a Pro iPhone.
+In contrast, the iPhone 14 Pro Max came with the Apple A16 Bionic, Cupertino's last 4nm mobile chip used on a Pro iPhone.
 For what it's worth, the A16 Bionic was an excellent performer in its heyday, but nearly three years have passed since, and it's been pretty much surpassed by all of Apple's newer chips in terms of performance and efficiency a long time ago.

 Does this mean the iPhone 14 Pro Max is terribly outdated?
 No, of course not.
 It's still fairly capable and delivers a decent amount of performance in standard everyday usage scenarios, though it won't get any faster, that's for certain.
+Yet, the iPhone 17 Pro Max will be much faster, that's for sure.

-The iPhone 17 Pro Max will likely feature 12GB of RAM, which will shape it as a very future-proof device, especially when we factor in the tasking requirements of artificial intelligence.
-In sharp contrast, the iPhone 14 Pro Max comes with way less than that, just 6GB of RAM.
-This definitely hints that the multitasking experience with the older device would be nowhere as good as on the upcoming iPhone 17 Pro Max.
+The iPhone 17 Pro Max will likely feature 12 GB of RAM, which will shape it as a very future-proof device, especially when we factor in the tasking requirements of artificial intelligence.
+In sharp contrast, the iPhone 14 Pro Max comes with way less than that, a measly 6 GB of RAM.
+This definitely hints that the multitasking experience with the older device would be nowhere near as good as on the upcoming iPhone 17 Pro Max.

 Storage-wise, the iPhone 14 Pro Max was the last Pro iPhone to boast a 128GB version along with 256GB, 512GB, and 1TB ones as all subsequent devices started straight from 256GB, but were also pricier.
 We expect the same from the iPhone 17 Pro Max: 256GB base storage and 1TB maximum.

-iOS 26 is the biggest visual overhaul of Apple’s mobile OS in the last decade and it comes with a new Liquid Glass design.
+iOS 26 is the biggest visual overhaul of Apple’s mobile OS in the last decade, and it comes with a new Liquid Glass design.
 This can either be (relatively) subtle if you stick with the default look of the system, or it can be very “in your face” if you go for the new “Clear Look” that makes everything glassy and transparent.
-Windows Vista called, it wants its glass back.
+Windows Vista called; it wants its glass back.

 Apart from the design change, you get a number of cool and useful features in iOS 26.